-This is a blog of select entries from my daily devotions, using the S.O.A.P. method.
+This blog started out as select entries from my daily devotions, using the S.O.A.P. method.
 A devotional journal is a reminder of what I have read and how God is speaking and teaching me.
 It is about the lessons I learn and need to relearn.
 I hope you’ll join me in keeping your own devotional journal, come back often and give me feedback on anything here that speaks to you.

 To begin you can use New Hope Oahu’s online devotional from Today’s Life Journal Reading or any daily devotional; I like the One Year Bible (read Update below).
 You can learn how to understand the importance of growing in Christ, hearing Him speak to you, guide you, and strive to live, grow, and share your faith with others by learning how to journal your devotions.

 “All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”